Dr Constance Bantman SFHEA FRHistS

 In the media

-My broad research area is French and British political and social history between 1880 and 1914.
 My research focuses on the history of French political exiles in Britain and anarchist transnationalism between 1880 and 1914, with a focus on ideological and political transfers, experiences of political exile, the asylum question in the long nineteenth century as well as the history of terrorism.
-These questions were the focus of my doctoral research and 2013 monograph, The French Anarchists in London (1880-1914): Exile and Transnationalism in the First Globalisation (LUP, 2013), as well as a number of journal publications.
+These questions were the focus of my doctoral research and 2013 monograph, The French Anarchists in London (1880-1914): Exile and Transnationalism in the First Globalisation (LUP, 2013; reissued as a paperback in 2021), as well as a number of journal publications.

 I am also interested in the history of print and journalism from a transnational perspective.
 In 2017, I published a co-edited volume of essays on the history of the foreign political press in London from the early 18th century to the early 20th: The Foreign Political in Nineteenth-Century London: Politics from a Distance (with Ana Claudia Suriani da Silva; Bloomsbury, 2017).

-I am currently researching a biography of the French anarchist editor, writer, publisher, campaigner and educationalist Jean Grave (1854-1939), to be published by Palgrave McMillan in 2020.
-This monograph will reassess the importance of Grave in the organisation of the French and international anarchist movements before 1914, examining theoretical questions relating to print activism and the role of anarchism as a counter-cultural movement.
+My latest book is a biography of the French anarchist editor, writer, publisher, campaigner and educationalist Jean Grave (1854-1939), published by Palgrave McMillan in 2021.
+This monograph reassesses the importance of Grave in the organisation of the French and international anarchist movements before 1914, examining theoretical questions relating to print activism and the role of anarchism as a counter-cultural movement.

 Indicators of esteem